efeoroh/efeoroh.github.io/README.md

 </a>

 <p>
-Statistical analysis examining structural changes in Edmonton housing demand following Covid.
+<b>1st Place Winner and Cash Prize.</b> Competition involving undergraduate and graduate students tasked with analyzing City of Edmonton datasets to examine the impact of Covid-19 on Edmonton’s housing market.
+I led <b>Section 5 — the core descriptive analysis</b>, conducting large-scale exploratory analysis that identified the key structural changes in housing demand and price dynamics, which subsequently informed the predictive models built by the team.
 </p>

 </details>